Colin Kaepernick Denies Speaking With Travis Scott About Super Bowl Performance, Per ‘TMZ’

 “I back anyone who takes a stand for what they believe in,” Scott said.

-Meanwhile, fans are taking a stand against the performance with a petition on Change.org that demands Maroon 5 cancel the entire performance.
+Meanwhile, some fans are taking a stand against the performance, circulating a petition on Change.org — one that demands Maroon 5 cancel the entire performance.
 The petition garnered 85,000 signatures, according to Uproxx.
 However, the petition has since been updated to ask the performers to take a knee during their set.

 “There’s one way they can still redeem their reputation with their fans.
 Maroon 5, Travis Scott and Big Boi: take a knee during your set,” the petition reads.